goldshakil/goldshakil/README.md

 ## Hi there, I am Dahab! 👋

-- 🔭 I’m currently working on AWS Services and React
+- 🔭 I’m currently working on AWS and React
 - 🤔 I’m interested in 3D machine learning and NLP
 - 👯 I’m into research and would love to collaborate on any Computer Science papers
 - :diamonds: Fun fact: I can do card magic!